jozanardo/jozanardo/README.md

-## Hi, I'm João Zanardo 🇧🇷
+## 👋 Hello, I'm João Zanardo 🇧🇷
-A Brazilian software engineer who loves a good game and seeks to automate more of his tasks.
+I'm a software engineer with two years of professional experience as a full-stack developer.
+On the backend, I work primarily with C#.
+Although I still don't have many projects in this language on my GitHub, I have a solid understanding of its concepts and am always looking to improve my skills in both front-end and back-end development.

+In my day-to-day work on the front-end, I try to implement dynamic and attractive interfaces using Vue.js.
+I'm constantly exploring new techniques and best practices to improve the user experience and make my apps more efficient.

+Additionally, I'm embarking on the journey of learning Node.js to expand my skills in back-end development, exploring its potential to create robust and scalable systems.

 ### Experienced with:
 C#, VueJs, TypeScript, PostgreSQL, SQL Server, AWS, Python.